Mohsin272/Mohsin272/README.md

 ## 🧑‍💻 About Me

-- 🎓 I'm currently pursuing a Bachelor of Science (Honours) in Software Development at IT Carlow.
+- 🎓 First Class Graduate in Software Development.
-- 📚 In my final year (Year 4)
 - 🌏 Born and raised in Pakistan
 - 🌍 Living and studying in Ireland